 At the 29th Annual Symposium of The Protein Society (22-25th July, Barcelona, Spain) Natalia Markova, Principal Scientist- MicroCal, Malvern Panalytical, will be presenting a workshop on how to enable high resolution protein interaction analysis using the latest MicroCal PEAQ-ITC system.

 Studies of biomolecular interactions are fundamentally important in all areas of the life sciences since such interactions drive and regulate all biological processes.
-To register for the workshop which will include a complimentary lunch please go to:

 The workshop will address current challenges scientists face in interaction analysis through a Q&A panel session with calorimetry experts.
 A subsequent presentation will explain how the MicroCal PEAQ-ITC range of isothermal titration calorimeters, complete with new analysis software, deliver efficient analysis to relieve bottle necks and allow scientists to better understand biomolecular interactions.

 Data provided by the label-free interaction analysis that calorimetry delivers enable scientists in academia and industry to better understand binding events between almost any type of biologically relevant interactant.

 The new MicroCal PEAQ-ITC, the latest generation of the instrumentation, optimizes the study of protein interactions by improving signal stability, mixing and signal-to-noise characteristics.